geoffreyshilling/100-days-of-code/rules.md

 # Rules of the 100 Days Of Code Challenge

 ## Main Commitment
-### *I will code for at least an hour every day for the next 100 days.*
+### *I will code a minimum of one hour five days a week until I reach 100 days.*

 #### Start Date
-June 25th, 2016.
-[PUT YOUR DATE HERE]
+January 1, 2020.

 ## Additional Rules
-1. I will tweet about my progress every day -> using the hashtag #100DaysOfCode
+1. I will tweet about my progress every day using the hashtag #100DaysOfCode.
-2. If I code at work, that time won't count towards the challenge.
+2. This is meant as a learning experience and not something to stress over.
+I won't be too concerned when I miss a day, but that day also won't count towards my 100 days.
+For every day I code less than an hour, I will add another day to the end of the challenge.
-3. I will push code to GitHub every day so that anyone can see my progress.
+3. I will push code to GitHub every day, as applicable, so that anyone can see my progress.
 4. I will update the (Log)[log.md] with the day's progress and provide a link so that others can see my progress.
-5. I will work on real projects, facing real challenges.
-The time spent doing tutorials, online courses and other similar resources will NOT count towards this challenge.
+5. My hour of "code" may include coding, reading, tutorials, or online courses.
+Alexander didn't count tutorials or online courses when he did #100DaysOfCode, but I will.
+I completely agree you get the most out of something by actually doing it, but I think you can gain a lot from other places as well.
+I don't have the time right now to devote to reading and tutorials above and beyond an hour of coding.
 (If you've just started learning to code, read [FAQ](FAQ.md))

 ## Ideas to make this challenge more effective
 1. To increase the chances of success, it's a requirement that you add a link to each of the day posts in the [log](log.md).
 It can be a link to a commit on GitHub, a link to a blog post